-You meet awesome people when you do a TEFL course in person, and if you are new to a country, that is very important (well at least to me).
+You meet awesome people when you do a TEFL course in person (as opposed to an online TEFL course), and if you are new to a country, that is very important (well at least to me).
 My course was small; there were only 3 trainees so we were able to have a lot of talking time, ask questions and really get to know each other– and I was lucky enough to have fantastic fellow trainees.
 We were all glad that we were not part of a huge group because it is a lot harder and the failure/drop out rate increases with the number of students in the class… imagine trying to have one-on-one time or have the opportunity to ask questions when there are 12 other people wanting to ask questions, too… nightmare!

 Now that I’ve been teaching in Chile for over a year, I look back on my TEFL course and realize how extremely valuable it was to start my career as an English teacher, from getting the real class experience, feedback and having an amazing mentor, to forming friendships with the women who I studied with – They are both still my best friends here in Chile and we’ve been able to consult with each other when we had teaching or grammar-based questions (just a little more personal than looking it up on google).